labgrid-project/labgrid/doc/configuration.rst

 AndroidFastbootDriver
 ~~~~~~~~~~~~~~~~~~~~~
-An AndroidFastbootDriver allows the upload of images to a device in the USB
+An AndroidFastbootDriver allows the upload of images to a device in the USB or
-fastboot state.
+network fastboot state.

 Binds to:
   fastboot:
+    - `AndroidUSBFastboot`_
-    - `AndroidFastboot`_
+    - `AndroidNetFastboot`_

 Implements:
   - None (yet)